darcar31/blog-posts/slack-node/slack-node.md

 // todo prompt of slack workspace

 Next, we need to create a bot for our App.

+- Go to `Bot Users`
+- Click `Add Bot User`
-Go to `Bot Users` and click `Add Bot User`.
-Create a display name and user name for you Slack bot, and click `Add Bot User`.
+- Create a display name and user name for you Slack bot
+- Click `Add Bot User`.

+### Introducing the Node SDK
+Slack has a multitude of SDKs available for developers, and I personally found it tricky to figure out which did what and why I might use them.

+One of the developer tools includes [Bolt](https://slack.dev/bolt/concepts), a lightweight framework that allows you to quickly build Slack apps with limited functionality.
+Bolt is also developed in JavasScript, so it can be easy to get the documentation confused with building a custom Node server.
+But, in this tutorial, we will focus solely on the [Slack Node SDK.] (https://github.com/slackapi/node-slack-sdk).
+The Slack Node SDK is a collection of packages that give you the ability to interact with just about everything in the Slack platform.

+Note: Each tool has its own set of documentation that tends to look similar to each other, so it is important to be aware of what specific docs you are looking at.

 ### Getting Your Node Server Installed in a Slack Workspace

-In order to install a Node Server as a bot in a Workspace, your app must be enabled for at least one permissions scope.
+In order to install a Node Server as a bot in a Workspace, your app must be enabled for at least one [permissions scope](https://api.slack.com/docs/oauth-scopes).
 To set these scopes, go to `OAuth & Permissions`, then scroll down to `Scopes`.

 Our demo application will need three scopes: `bot` `chat:write:bot` and `users:read`

 // todo insert photo here of scopes

 With these permissions, you can scroll back up to `OAuth Tokens & Redirect URLs` and click `Install App to Workspace`.
 Once accepted, your bot is installed, and you will have an `OAuth Access Token` and a `Bot User OAuth Access Token`.
-We will use these tokens later.
+We will use these tokens later on.

 ### Starting our Node Server

 Once you have registered a Slack App, let's begin building out our Node server.
 As we add functionality to our server, we will adjust the configuration for our app.

 To start, initialize a new npm repository and create an `app.js file`.
-In this file, we are going to spin up a lightweight Express server.
+In this file, we are going to spin up a lightweight [Express server](https://expressjs.com/).

 ```
 const express = require('express');